CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 ### Dorsolateral learning

-The DLS learning rule is similar to the VMS one, with a slightly different formulation of the ACh neuromodulatory factor that in this case now reflects the overall output pathway activation over a topographically and functionally-associated defined region of striatum, as conveyed via the [[#parafascicular feedback loops]] to the [[#CINs]].
+The DLS learning rule is similar to the VMS one, with a slightly different formulation of the ACh neuromodulatory factor that in this case now reflects the overall output pathway activation over a topographically and functionally-associated defined region of striatum, as conveyed via the [[#parafascicular feedback loops]] to the [[#CINs]], as discussed above.

 {id="eq_dls-tr" title="DLS Trace"}
 $$